2010-11 Program on Analysis of Object Data

 Euclidean data objects are quite ubiquitous in a variety of AOD contexts.
-One focus will be on Functional Data Analysis (FDA), viewing curves as data.
+One focus was on Functional Data Analysis (FDA), viewing curves as data.
 These curves are commonly either simply digitized, or else decomposed by a basis expansion, which gives a vector that represents each data curve.
 Evolutionary biology and longitudinal applications will be important drivers of the FDA and shape analysis considered in this program.

-A second focus is Time Dynamics Data, with an emphasis on differential equations and dynamic systems as drivers of fully or incompletely observed samples of stochastic processes.
-This will also include point and marked point processes as data objects.
+A second focus was Time Dynamics Data, with an emphasis on differential equations and dynamic systems as drivers of fully or incompletely observed samples of stochastic processes.
+This also included point and marked point processes as data objects.
 Applications can be found in control, engineering, biological modeling of growth or cell kinetics and in e-commerce, where the analysis of auction dynamics is of great interest.
 In the social sciences repeated events such as child births of a woman and in medical studies, the dynamics of HIV infections, and the dynamics of gene expression and relations with gene networks are examples.

 Mildly non-Euclidean Objects

-One research focus will be Shape Analysis and Manifold Data, where for example 2 or 3 dimensional locations of a set of common landmarks are collected into vectors that represent shapes.
+One research focus was Shape Analysis and Manifold Data, where for example 2 or 3 dimensional locations of a set of common landmarks are collected into vectors that represent shapes.
 While these vectors are just standard multivariate data, they frequently violate standard multivariate assumptions, such as the sample size being (usually much) larger than the dimension.
 Research in the direction of High Dimension Low Sample Size (HDLSS) issues will be a major emphasis of the proposed SAMSI program.
 In addition, the landmarks may be invariant to certain transformations such as location, rotation and scale, and Kendall's shape analysis of such objects leads to non-Euclidean distances being the most natural.
 Further recent examples include analysis of shapes of unlabeled points, especially on curves, surfaces and images.
 The closely related manifold data also are based on non-Euclidean distances.

 Data which naturally lie in a manifold have been in the statistical literature for some time in the form of directional data (data points which are circular or spherical angles) and play an increasingly important role for the analysis of landmarks.

-A second research focus will be Modern Image Analysis, that is applications where the data consist of a sample of images will be another program focus.
+A second research focus was Modern Image Analysis, that is applications where the data consist of a sample of images will be another program focus.
 Such data can be often understood as being located on manifolds.
 These include medial representations for shape objects (involving a mix of real numbers and angles as parameters), diffusion tensor imaging (a branch of magnetic resonance imaging, which represents directionality of fluid flow using tensors), and diffeo-morphisms (a powerful mathematical approach to studying warpings of space that address non-affine registration challenges.).
 While manifold data present major statistical challenges (because most statistical methods are very Euclidean in nature), they are termed "mildly non-Euclidean", because manifolds admit tangent plane approximation, so that (at least when the data are sufficiently concentrated near the point of tangency) approximate Euclidean methods have been employed to good effect.
 A wide open research area, that will be a major focus on the SAMSI program, is the development of "intrinsic" methodologies, where the statistical analysis is carried out really inside the manifold, which thus avoid distortion problems for manifold data that are not concentrated in a small area.

 Strongly non-Euclidean Objects